microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/userconsentrequest-filterByCurrentUser.md

 ### Request

-In this request, you list all **userConsentRequest** for which the current user is the reviewer and the status is `Completed`.
+In this request, you list all **userConsentRequest** objects for which the current user is the reviewer and the status is `Completed`.

 # [HTTP](#tab/http)
 <!-- {